Maintaining a Healthy Body Size with Fibromyalgia

 Stress is a huge part of fibromyalgia.
 When your body is stressed, it's in fight-or-flight mode and preparing to fight or flee the perceived danger.
 Because a stressed body is in survival mode, it hoards resources it may need to escape/fight off danger, including fat.

-Working on lowering stress, as well as practicing stress management and self-care can help to switch your body out of this chronic stress response and allow you to achieve your weight loss goals.
+Working on lowering stress, as well as practising stress management and self-care can help to switch your body out of this chronic stress response and allow you to achieve your weight loss goals.